-From the point of view of both research and practice ([6], [28], [30], [52]), policy making is a long term public decision making process facing five major complexities: i) the use of public resources and commons; ii) the involvement of multiple stakeholders in a "de facto" participative process; iii) the long time horizon; iv) the requirements of legitimation and accountability; v) the need for the deliberation act of deciding ([22], legitimation and accountability; v) the need for the deliberation act of deciding ([22], [86]).
+From the point of view of both research and practice ([7], [31], [33], [56]), policy making is a long term public decision making process facing five major complexities: i) the use of public resources and commons; ii) the involvement of multiple stakeholders in a "de facto" participative process; iii) the long time horizon; iv) the requirements of legitimation and accountability; v) the need for the deliberation act of deciding ([25], [92]).

-Therefore, policy makers are faced with policy alternatives, each producing multiple consequences that are difficult to anticipate [87].
-In this regard, decision analysts can introduce formal methods aimed to assist policy makers in improving their decision aiding processes [22], allowing the understanding of the complexities, ambiguities and driving forces of multi-faceted phanemene [47].
+Therefore, policy makers are faced with policy alternatives, each producing multiple consequences that are difficult to anticipate [93].
+In this regard, decision analysts can introduce formal methods aimed to assist policy makers in improving their decision aiding processes [25], allowing the understanding of the complexities, ambiguities and driving forces of multi-faceted phenomena [49].